Direct to garment printing is a process that utilizes a special ink jet based printer that uses special textile inks to print directly onto a garment.

 DTG printing requires no knowledge of screen printing–only a mastery of your computer, associated software, and the DTG printer itself.
 A disadvantage of DTG printing is the relatively high cost of the equipment and the inks.

-Lastly, while some breakthroughs have been made for printing onto dark colored shirts, that process is still being developed and perfected.
+Lastly, while some breakthroughs have been made for printing onto dark colored shirts, that process is still being perfected.
 At this writing, dark shirt printing capabilities are not universally available from all DTG printer manufacturers.